edgedb/easy-edgedb/chapter20/index.md

 The enum `Transport` never really got used, and needs some more transportation types.
 We didn't look at these in detail, but in the book there are a lot of different types of transport.
 In the last chapter, Arthur's team that waited at Varna used a boat called a "steam launch" which is smaller than the boat "The Demeter", for example.
 This enum would probably be used in the game logic itself in this sort of way:

-- choosing `Feet` gives the character a certain speed and costs nothing,
+- Choosing `Feet` gives the character a certain speed and costs nothing,
 - `HorseDrawnCarriage` increases speed but decreases money,
-- `Train` increases speed the most but decreases money and can only follow railway lines, etc.
+- `Train` increases speed the most but decreases money and can only follow railway lines.

 `Visit` is one of our two "hackiest" (but most fun) types.
 We stole most of it from the `Time` type that we created earlier but never used.
 In it, we have a `clock` property that is just a string, but gets used in this way:

 - by casting it into a {eql:type}`docs:cal::local_time` to make the `clock_time` property,
 - by slicing its first two characters to get the `hour` property, which is just a string.
 This is only possible because we know that even single digit numbers like `1` need to be written with two digits: `01`
-- by another computed property called `awake` that is either 'asleep' or 'awake' depending on the `hour` property we just made, cast into an `int16`.
+- by another computed property called `sleep_state` that is either 'asleep' or 'awake' depending on the `hour` property we just made, cast into an `int16`.

 ```sdl
 type Visit {